The UK's surrogacy laws were written in the 1980s and are woefully out of date. Under the current law:

 With ever-increasing numbers, the current law is being stretched to breaking point.
 High Court judges have described it as 'irreconcilably conflicting' and 'the very antithesis of sensible' and, in case after case, have called for 'better regulation' of surrogacy in the UK.
 Reform is long overdue.

-At Brilliant Beginnings and Natalie Gamble Associates, we have campaigned for UK surrogacy law reform since 2007, and have already won some progressive change (see our Past Successes).
-We now want to see a full review of UK surrogacy law, and we are working closely with government, Parliamentarians, the media, and other charities and UK surrogacy organisations to make it happen.
+At Brilliant Beginnings and our sister organisation NGA Law, we have campaigned for UK surrogacy law reform since 2007, and have already won some progressive change (see our Past Successes).
+We now want to see a full review of UK surrogacy law, and we are working hard in many ways to make it happen.

-In 2014 we worked with Jessica Lee MP who raised a Westminster Hall debate in Parliament about UK surrogacy law.
-This first UK debate on full UK surrogacy law reform brought the issue to government's attention and led to the creation of a cross-governmental working group on surrogacy.
+In 2014 we worked with Jessica Lee MP who raised a Westminster Hall debate in Parliament about the need for reform of UK surrogacy law.
+This was the first time UK surrogacy law reform was raised substantially in Parliament, and put surrogacy on the agenda and led to the creation of a cross-governmental working group on surrogacy.

 In 2016 we launched an online petition on Change.org setting out our agenda for change, which was signed by more than 1,000 people in 3 days.